andydawson/stepps-veg/README.md

 Covariance estimates are based on the PLS-estimates from the statistical composition model.
 Here, underlying composition of each taxon is modelled as a Gaussian process, and these processes are linked via a sum-to-one constraint.

 Model is fit using Stan 2.6.2.
-Generated code has been modified to avoid automatic differentiation, which in turn allows for the use of openMP.
+Generated code has been modified to avoid automatic differentiation and use parallel computing via openMP.